deddiebo/distributions/README.md

 3. Percent Point Function with selectable quantiles
 4. Using CDF to calculate the probability of being in a range
 5. Using PPF to calculate value below a percentile

 - ### lognormal
 - ### exponential
 - ### geometric
+** parameter(p)  &emsp;  (probability of success of a single trial)
+1. Histogram of number of Bernoulli trials needed to get the first success
+2. Plot of Cumulative Distribution Function of an example
+3. Plot of Point Percent Function of an example

 - ### poisson